Volatility Parametrizations with Random Coefficients: Analytic Flexibility for Implied Volatility Surfaces: Illustrative Examples

 In the second example, we consider the \emph{SABR parametrization}, a well-known volatility parametrization introduced by Hagan et al.~\cite{Hagan:2002}.
 The parametrization is derived from the SABR model\footnote{The SABR model is a stochastic volatility model with the same parameters, such that with $\sigma_0 = \alpha$ and the stochastic drivers such that $\d \langle W_t,Z_t\rangle = \rho \d t$. } and given by the formula

 where $F = \e^{r(T-t_0)} S_0$ is the $T$-forward of the underlying and

 The SABR parametrization is defined by the set of 4 parameters $p=(\beta,\alpha,\rho,\gamma)$ on the parameter space

 Although the parametrization defines an entire volatility surface, market practice is to use the SABR parametrization ``slice-wise", meaning that the calibration is done per volatility slice $\{K \mapsto \hat\sigma_{T_n}( K; \overline{p}), n \leq N\}$ for the set of $N$ expiries observed in the market.
-The surface is then constructed by a linear interpolation, which is free of arbitrage under certain conditions.
+The surface is then constructed by a linear interpolation, which is not guaranteed to be free of arbitrage.
 The details on the interpolation and the conditions are provided later.

 Since the SABR parametrization is derived from a stochastic volatility model, the parametrization struggles to fit certain market scenarios in which the market does not follow the parametric regime, such as short-term index option chains.
 Almost perfect calibration is often impossible for these instances as the parameters reach their limits.
 We will use the methodology of parameter randomization on the SABR parametrization to increase its flexibility and show that with the help of randomization, the new parametrization will be able to fit the market better.
 In particular, the randomization substitutes the constant parameter $\gamma$ with a Gamma random variable set by two parameters $k,\theta$.
 The remaining parameters $\beta,\alpha, \rho$ are not randomized but remain deterministic, yielding a randomized parametrization of 5 parameters $\overline{p}^* = (\beta,\alpha,\rho,k,\theta)$.
 The parameters $k >0,\theta >0 $ are the shape and scale parameter of a Gamma random variable $\vartheta \sim \Gamma(k,\theta)$ with probability density function